fkaanoz/nove-back/README.md

 - confluentinc/confluent-kafka-go for connecting to kafka.
 - redis/go-redis for connecting to redis server.

-## Notes:
+## Other Notes:
 - Repository will be refactored.
 It is not its eventual state.
 - pem files are added intentionally.
+- **Commits are not too much tidy.** They are done when both frontend and backend are deployed to Azure.
+  - It has a basic frontend which is written in Next.js to simulate project's distributed nature.
+  - **Static pages are served with Next.js app and api requests are directed to Go Service by simple nginx configuration.**

 ### Error in Build Stage (for darwin):
 - confluent kafka package needs CGO_ENABLED for build process.
 However golang image for Darwin encounters a problem related with gcc.
 When you build the eventual image in an Ubuntu Server, problem disappear.